winterhavenmc/MessageBuilderLib/.docs/item_repository_api.md

 ### Item Keys
-All MessageBuilder keys are implemented as algebraic data types, which are validated on creation to ensure only non-null, non-blank, and naming-scheme compliant keys are used to reference key/value pairs.
+All MessageBuilder keys are implemented as algebraic data types, which are validated on creation to ensure only non-null, non-blank, and naming-convention compliant keys are used to reference key/value pairs.
-A valid key can be constructed from a string
+A valid key can be constructed from a string as follows:

 ```java
 ItemKey itemKey = ItemKey.of("VALID_KEY_STRING");